SaffetGokcenSen/saffetgokcensen.github.io/_posts/2020-11-26-the-posterior-for-the-covariance-of-a-multivariate-normal-distribution-with-inverse-wishart-prior-and-known-mean.md

     \mathbf{S}\_{0}=\text{diag} \left(\boldsymbol{\Sigma}\_{\_{\text{MLE}}}\right)
 \end{equation}
 ## Conclusion
 The prior for the covariance of a multivariate normal distribution can be chosen in different ways.
 It has been shown that the inverse Wishart distribution is conjugate prior to the likelihood for the covariance of a multivariate normal distribution.
 It has been proven that the maximum likelihood estimator for the covariance is not positive definite when the number of samples is less than the dimension of the data.
 In addition, it has been shown that the maximum likelihood estimator for the covariance is not guaranteed to be positive definite even when the number of samples is greater than the data dimension.
 On the other hand, the maximum a posteriori estimate is always positive definite provided that the prior for the covariance is inverse Wishart.
-The link for the  Jupyter notebook containing the computations and the comparisons of the maximum likelihood estimate and the maximum a posteriori estimate for the covariance matrix. is given on [this link](https://github.com/SaffetGokcenSen/Gaussian-Models/blob/master/inferring_the_covariance_of_an_mvn.ipynb).
 ## References
 Inverse Wishart Distribution, Wikipedia.